akhter05/qa-frontend-challenge-solution/README.md

 6. I have used mochawesome reports in this project.
 Please install using below command to generate the report.
 And add "reporter": "mochawesome" in Cypress.JSON file.

    npm install --save-dev mocha mochawesome mochawesome-merge mochawesome-report-generator

+7. I have also added some execution videos for both Scenarios in 'Scenario Execution Videos' folder for reference.